 3. Practice acceptance.
 If you were to ask Albert Ellis for one more tip, the odds are he would say to accept yourself in spite of your human foibles and flaws.
 Accept others and life.
 Acceptance is, then, taking life, as it is, including what you definitely don’t like, while at the same time refusing to upset yourself about what you can’t change.
 By working to develop an acceptant attitude, you are working at defusing the three core anxieties that Ellis describes.

-This blog is one in a series to celebrate the 100th and 101st year anniversaries of Albert Ellis’ birth.
 Albert Ellis Revisited (Carlson & Knaus 2013) is the Albert Ellis Tribute Book Series centennial year book.
-Each of the book’s contributors wrote a commentary for one of a select collection of 20 articles that Albert Ellis wrote for professionals.
-The book uniquely includes contributions by all four former postgraduate directors of training in REBT.
-The publisher, Routledge, offers a 20% discount for those who want to buy the book.
+The publisher, Routledge, offers a 20% discount on the book.
 Control click on this link: Albert Ellis Revisited.
 Type the code Ellis for the discount.
 The book qualifies for free shipping and handling.

-Bill Knaus’ royalties from this book go directly to the Denan Project [Click on the Denan Project to see where Bill’s royalties are going]).
+Bill Knaus’ royalties from this book go directly to the Denan Project [Click on the Denan Project]).

 If you have anxiety over sex, see the sex blog in this series: Ten Commandments to Stop Quick Ejaculation